The Convention on the Rights of the Child

 Article 3 – All signatories to the convention must work towards actions in the best interests of the child.

 Article 4 – Governments must make these rights available to all children.

 Article 5 – Governments and parents must ensure children are equipped with the knowledge to understand their rights.

-Article 6 – All children have the right to a life of fullness.
+Article 6 – All children have an inherent right to life.

 Article 7 – Governments should respect a child’s right to a name and nationality.